 Now, let's consider steam distillation.
 As Mohrig points out, it "depends on the mutual insolubility or immiscibility of many organic compounds with water".
 In this experiment, you will separate two miscible organic compounds (toluene and benzil) using steam distillation, which will be generated by the addition of water into your starting flask.
-The benefits of this technique are reduced temperatures (which is important because many organic compounds decompose at high sustained temperatures), increased selectivity, and good separation.
-Steam distillation is used in the manufacture of essential oils for use in perfumes.
+The benefits of this technique are reduced temperatures, increased selectivity, and good separation.